heremaps/gluecodium/docs/lime_idl.md

   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in C++.
   This is the default property for this attribute.
   * **Const**: marks a function with a `const` qualifier in C++ generated code.
+  * **Accessors**: marks a struct to have accessor functions generated for fields and to generate struct fields as "private" in C++ generated code.
+Intended for use with `@Immutable` attribute.
   * **ExternalType** **=** **"**_HeaderPaths_**"**: marks a class, interface, struct type or enumeration as an "external" type.
 This skips the generation of C++ code for this type and the given (pre-existing) header file(s) is used instead. `HeaderPaths` could either be a single string